bgreenlee/sublime-github/README.md

     Displays a quick select panel listing only your starred gists, and selecting one will open that gist in your default web browser.

+## Issues and Limitations

-Note that depending on the number of gists you have, there can be a considerable delay before your list of gists appears.
+Depending on the number of gists you have, there can be a considerable delay before your list of gists appears.
 I'm hoping I can implement caching of the list, but right now the GitHub API doesn't have any reliable mechanism for that.

+It also currently only fetches your most recent 100 gists.
+If/when I'm able to work out the caching issue, I'll update this to fetch all gists.

 ## Generating Your Own Access Token